d7z-project/caddy-gitea-pages/README_en.md

 To access the `CNAME` configured domain, you need to access the `<owner>.example.com/<repo>` domain of the repository, which needs to be done only once.

-**Note**: You need to have `gh-pages` branch and `CNAME` file in the branch to access the repository, if you still can't access it, you can restart Caddy to clear the cache.
+**Note**: You need to have `gh-pages` branch and `index.html` file in the branch to access the repository, if you still can't access it, you can restart Caddy to clear the cache.

 ## Acknowledgments